Pechino Express: Season 2: Pechino Express - Obiettivo Bangkok (2013)

 The Wat Pho temple complex in Bangkok, final destination of season 2.

-Season 2 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 8, 2013 to November 4, 2013.
-The subtitle of the season was Obiettivo Bangkok (Goal: Bangkok) and the route started at the Ho Chi Minh Mausoleum in Hanoi, Vietnam, and finished at the Wat Pho temple complex in Bangkok, Thailand, going across Vietnam, Cambodia, Laos and Thailand.
+Season 2 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 8 to November 4, 2013.
+The subtitle of the season was Obiettivo Bangkok (Goal: Bangkok) and the route started in Vietnam, at the Ba Đình Square in Hanoi, and continued through Cambodia, Laos and Thailand, finishing at the Wat Pho temple complex in Bangkok.
 The winners of the season were athletes Massimiliano Rosolino and Marco Maddaloni, Gli sportivi (The sportsmen).